Miss Universe 2025: Miss Mexico wins title after host insult drama

 Miss Thailand won first runner-up while Miss Venezuela won second runner-up.
 Contestants from Ivory Coast and the Philippines also made it to the final round, selected from more than 120 women vying for the title of Miss Universe in a contest considered one of the "big four" of global beauty pageants.

-But before Miss Mexico Fatima Bosch was ultimately crowned, chaos reigned – from allegations of an insult to her intellect, to judges quitting and participants taking flops on and off the stage.
+But before Bosch was ultimately crowned, chaos reigned – from allegations of an insult to her intellect, to judges quitting and participants taking flops on and off the stage.

 Bosch staged a dramatic walkout earlier this month – in an evening gown and high heels – from a meeting where she was lambasted by Thai organiser Nawat Itsaragrisil.